 If not then select the user account and click on Edit

 - Now select Add – Then type your username – click OK.
-When user account added Select the user and Assign Full permission As Shown Bellow image.
+When the user account is added Select the user and Assign Full permission As Shown Bellow the image.

 - That’s All Now Once Remove the USB Drive and Re-insert and try to copy some data on it.
 Check worked.

 We can change the Disk attributes using the command prompt to remove the write protection as well.

 - Type diskpart and press Enter.

 - Next Type LIST VOLUME and press enter.

 - Now Type SELECT VOLUME 4, (Select your Removable disk Volume number) and press enter.